fmedery/apt2discord/README.md

 ## Installation

 ### Option 1: Pre-built Binaries (Recommended)
-> **Note**: Before using the releases link below, replace `GITHUB_USERNAME` with your actual GitHub username.

-Download the appropriate binary for your system architecture from the [Releases page](https://github.com/GITHUB_USERNAME/apt2discord/releases):
+Download the appropriate binary for your system architecture from the [Releases page](https://github.com/fmedery/apt2discord/releases):

 - `apt2discord-x86_64`: For 64-bit x86 systems
 - `apt2discord-arm64`: For ARM64 systems